Calyxt Inc. (CLXT): Skating on Thin Ice? We Know the Answer

 CLXT’s Market Performance

-CLXT stocks went up by 20.95% for the week, with a monthly jump of 14.41% and a quarterly performance of -43.56%, while its annual performance rate touched -81.35%.
-The volatility ratio for the week stands at 11.61% while the volatility levels for the past 30 days are set at 12.78% for Calyxt Inc..
-The simple moving average for the period of the last 20 days is 12.86% for CLXT stocks with a simple moving average of -56.80% for the last 200 days.
+CLXT stocks went up by 0.93% for the week, with a monthly drop of -6.84% and a quarterly performance of -47.85%, while its annual performance rate touched -81.92%.
+The volatility ratio for the week stands at 14.78% while the volatility levels for the past 30 days are set at 13.23% for Calyxt Inc..
+The simple moving average for the period of the last 20 days is -4.20% for CLXT stocks with a simple moving average of -62.27% for the last 200 days.

 Analysts’ Opinion of CLXT